matejkosiarcik/planckpng/README.md

 ## Overview

-**planckpng** is a `.png` meta-optimizer.
+**PlanckPNG** is a `.png` meta-optimizer.

 A meta-optimizer?
-_planckpng_ is not an optimizer by itself, it just calls multiple existing optimizers (_deflopt_, _defluff_, _optipng_, _pngoptimizer_, _pngout_,
+_PlanckPNG_ is not an optimizer by itself, it just calls multiple existing optimizers (_deflopt_, _defluff_, _optipng_, _pngoptimizer_, _pngout_,
 _truepng_, _zopflipng_) in a specific order described by (not mine) analysis
 here:
 [reddit.com/r/webdev/wiki](https://www.reddit.com/r/webdev/wiki/optimization#wiki_png_compression_instructions).

-_planckpng_ is a lossless PNG optimizer (except removing exif and alpha channel color info).
+_PlanckPNG_ is a lossless PNG optimizer (except removing exif and alpha channel color info).

-_planckpng_ is distributed as a docker image.
+_PlanckPNG_ is distributed as a docker image.
 This ensures consistent runtime environment with no configuration on your side (few of the included optimizers require wine to run on non Windows OS, which is already setup in the image).